atanasmirchev/atanasmirchev.github.io/_pages/about.md

 I also recall looking to {% cite kayalibay2024control %} for ideas on how to introduce the control background, which resulted in presentation similarities in section 1.5 (e.g. the listing of MDP components, the fact I mentioned the Bellman optimality operator, etc.).
 And I think {% cite soelch2021uncovering %} influenced my writing and specifically my probabilistic background because I read it in the early writing stages (e.g. I see similarities in sections 1.1-1.2.1, or my comment on SSM independences in 1.4, there is probably more).
 In hindsight I should have handled all the above better and left a few citations.
-Appendix C.2 is a brief recap of Gauss-Newton and MAP -- here I cited *"Factor Graphs for Robot Perception"* by Dellaert and Kaess at the end of the section when I mentioned sparsity, but what probably did not come across is that the book is a holistic reference, note that you can get most, if not all, of what I had to say in C.2 from it.
+Appendix C.2 is a brief recap of Gauss-Newton and MAP -- here I cited *"Factor Graphs for Robot Perception"* by Dellaert and Kaess at the end of the section when I mentioned sparsity, but what probably did not come across is that the book is a holistic reference, note that you can get what I had to say in C.2 from it.
 I also remember looking up the generalized Gauss-Newton equations in C.2 in [this lecture](https://www.youtube.com/watch?v=SuqEx_wPPwI) by Fred Roosta, that would be equations C.15-C.18.
 For the theory on cameras, rotations and Lie groups I used [these lectures](https://www.youtube.com/playlist?list=PLTBdjV_4f-EJn6udZ34tht9EVIW7lbeo4) by Daniel Cremers (e.g. IIRC definitions 2.16-2.18 were based on them; also, almost all equations in C.8,C.9 and the Lie-group parts in 2.1 are simultaneously both from there and the micro-Lie-theory tutorial I referenced, the sources overlap).